sian-davies/mcp-ncbi-blast/README.md

 This app functions as a **Model Context Protocol (MCP) Server** for integration with AI assistants.

     Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context to LLMs.
 MCP enables models to interact with the world.
-Learn more at modelcontextprotocol.io.
+Learn more at modelcontextprotocol.io

-Created for the HuggingFace **Gradio Agents & MCP Hackathon 2025** for the mcp-server-track.
-    *Track 1: Extend the capabilities of your favorite LLM by building a Gradio app to accomplish any specific task.*
+Created for the **HuggingFace Gradio Agents & MCP Hackathon 2025**.
+Track 1 (mcp-server-track): Extend the capabilities of your favorite LLM by building a Gradio app to accomplish any specific task.

-Code/Demo on HuggingFaceSpaces: [Agents-MCP-Hackathon/ncbi-blast-mcp-server](https://huggingface.co/spaces/Agents-MCP-Hackathon/ncbi-blast-mcp-server)
+MCP/Gradio app on HuggingFaceSpaces: [Agents-MCP-Hackathon/ncbi-blast-mcp-server](https://huggingface.co/spaces/Agents-MCP-Hackathon/ncbi-blast-mcp-server)

 Demo video with Cursor Desktop: "https://youtu.be/yCpaTvcDeqM"